How to Save Money Like Your Grandma: 15 Old-School Tips That Still Work

 Reusable kitchen containers will cost you more upfront but will save you much more in the future.

 Stop wrapping your leftovers or lunch in aluminum foil.
-Get reusable containers and cut down the cost of the foil.
+Get reusable containers, and the cost of the foil will be reduced.

-This way, you will not only save money but also produce less waste.
+This way, you will save money and produce less waste.

 8. Start Line Drying Clothes

 You could start an outdoor clothesline supported by wooden posts or find an alternative online.
 Tumble drying takes a considerable percentage of your electricity or gas bills.
-In case you are wondering how much it can save you, Project Line Laundry estimates that tumble drying your clothes takes 10-20% of your electricity bills
+Project Line Laundry estimates that tumble drying your clothes reduces your electricity bills by 10-20%.

-Their study also shows that you will be less likely to need bleach and fabric softeners if you air-dry your clothes.
-The sun will get this job done.
+Their study also shows that air drying your clothes will reduce the need for bleach and fabric softeners.
+The sun will do this job.

-If you bulk buy items that you frequently use, you will save a lot of money per unit.
-It even works better if the item is on offer.
+If you buy items in bulk that you frequently use, you will save a lot of money per unit.
+This method even works better if the item is on offer.

-Other than saving you money per unit, bulk buying can reduce the need to frequent grocery stores if done correctly.
+If done correctly, bulk buying can also save you money per unit and reduce the need to frequent grocery stores.
 Constant trips to the grocery store sometimes result in impulse buying, which we are all trying to avoid.

 10. Use Coupons and Discounts